Surrey Divorce Lawyers

 If you’re unsure whether sole or joint divorce is right for you, our family law team at Legalbird can guide you through your options and handle the paperwork on your behalf to avoid unnecessary delays.

-The process of obtaining an uncontested divorce in British Columbia involves several key documents and court filings.
+The process of obtaining a desk order divorce in British Columbia involves several key documents and court filings.
 Although the steps are more straightforward than in a contested divorce, accuracy and proper service are essential to avoid delays.

-Below is an overview of the required steps in a typical uncontested divorce application:
+Below is an overview of the required steps in a typical desk order divorce application:

 Step 1: File a Notice of Family Claim